Mobilizing Knowledge about Effective Assessment of Pain in People with Moderate to Severe Dementia

 As part of the Global Year for Excellence in Pain Education, Dr. Thomas Hadjistavropoulos presented a part of an international webinar with a focus of strengths and challenges of continuing pain education for long-term care staff who work with older adults who have dementia.
 The presentation covers continuing education using face-to-face workshops, video and interactive-web based training.

 Although very common, persistent pain in moderate to severe dementia is underrecognized and undermanaged, often with tragic consequences for quality of life.
 The challenges in recognizing pain in dementia relate to limitations in ability to communicate the subjective experience of pain due to cognitive impairment.
 Effective ways of evaluating pain in this population are available but not widely implemented in largely due to resource constraints and gaps in continuing health care staff education.
 Dr. Thomas Hadjistavropoulos, Ph.D. was recently invited to present over Zoom to the Alzheimers Society of Alberta and North West Territories.
-You can see Dr. Thomas’ s segment in the video below - it runs for 21 minutes total - from 24:25 to 45:00min of the presentation.
+You can see Dr. Thomas’ s segment in the video below - it runs for just over 50 minutes in total - from 4:15 to 55:20min of the presentation.

 How You Can Help?